I recently found myself needing to write up a

 Great!
 Now the coverage html is getting generated automatically, but I still

 need to hit refresh on my browser to see it.
-Now it’s livereload
+Now it’s livereload’s time to

 shine.
 This tool by Hsiaoming Yang does exactly